-NRS 202.470 is the Nevada law which makes it a crime to cause or maintain a public nuisance.
-A public nuisance is anything that threatens the community’s safety, order, or public decency, such as a cock-fighting ring or an unlicensed gambling parlor.
-The statute states:
+NRS 202.470 is the Nevada law that makes it a crime to cause or maintain a public nuisance.
+This section applies to anything that threatens the community’s safety, order, or public decency, such as a cock-fighting ring or an unlicensed gambling parlor.
+The statute reads that:

 Every person who:

 1. Shall commit or maintain a public nuisance, for which no special punishment is prescribed; or